Table of Contents

 It is just as important for older women to tell their health care providers about any injection drug use or unsafe sexual experiences, as well as any physical or sexual violence in their lives.
 Also mention any other events or situations that you think may have put you at risk for HIV, such as getting a tattoo without being sure that the tattoo artist was using sterile disposable needles.
 Giving your health care provider accurate information is the best way to protect your health and ensure that you get good medical care, even if it feels awkward or uncomfortable to do so.

-There are several ways in which living and aging with HIV are different compared to aging while HIV-negative.
-Many of the health problems of older people appear to happen earlier and progress faster in HIV+ people.
+There are several ways in which living and aging with HIV are different compared to aging without HIV infection.
+Many of the health problems of older people appear to happen earlier and progress faster in people living with HIV.
 If you are an older HIV+ woman, you may be interested in our articles, Menopause and HIV and Aging and HIV.